Collaboration Among Communities and Law Enforcement

 The ability to care for loved ones in times of need is a critical part of family well-being.
 Through the Family and Medical Leave Act (FMLA), workers have the opportunity to take leave to support their own or a family member’s health, while still keeping their jobs.
 However, FMLA leave is unpaid, which means that low-income workers in particular may be prevented from taking time off for reasons of financial hardship.
 As a federal policy, FMLA reflects a government effort to work with employers in ways that positively impact the health of workers and their families.

-An analysis of the Current Population Survey’s Annual and Social Economic Supplement, in conjunction with MIT’s Living Wage Calculator, showed that in 2015, 52.3% of families with working adults in the United States were eligible for FMLA and could afford to take it.
+An analysis of the Current Population Survey’s Annual and Social Economic Supplement, in conjunction with MIT’s – Massachusetts Institute of Technology - Living Wage Calculator, showed that in 2017, 54% of families with working adults in the United States were eligible for FMLA and could afford to take it, a slight increase from the percentage of families in 2015 (52%).
 An increase in that percentage would suggest that more people are earning a living wage—covering expenses and still saving money—and can afford to take unpaid medical leave when needed.

-Percentage of Families with Working Adults Eligible for FMLA Coverage Who Can Also Afford It
+Percentage of U.S. Families with Working Adults Eligible for FMLA Coverage Who Can Also Afford It, In 2017